Survey Descent: A Multipoint Generalization of Gradient Descent for Nonsmooth Optimization: Introduction

 \subsubsection{Main Results}

 When the function $h$ is a maximum of $k$ smooth functions, we prove local linear convergence of the Survey Descent iteration to the minimizer under reasonable conditions (Theorems \ref{thm:q_linear}-\ref{thm:Rlin}).
-More precisely, we prove the following local properties of Survey Descent given input surveys sufficiently close to the minimizer of $h$: \begin{itemize} \item Survey Descent iterations are always feasible. \item Survey Descent outputs are always unique, and $h$ remains differentiable at these outputs. \item Surveys converge Q-linearly to $\argmin_x h(x)$ when Survey Descent is applied repeatedly. \item Survey function-values converge R-linearly to $\min_x h(x)$ when Survey Descent is applied repeatedly. \end{itemize}
+More precisely, we prove the following local properties of Survey Descent given input surveys sufficiently close to the minimizer of $h$: \begin{itemize} \item Survey Descent iterations are always feasible. \item Survey Descent outputs are always unique, and $h$ remains differentiable at these outputs. \item Surveys converge Q-linearly to $\argmin_x h(x)$ when Survey Descent is applied repeatedly. \item Survey function-values converge R-linearly to $\min_x h(x)$ when Survey Descent is applied repeatedly. \end{itemize} Here, we follow the terminology of \citet[Chapter 9]{ortega2000iterative}.
+A major assumption for our development and any practical implementation is the availability of a workable choice of the survey size, $k$, a question associated with the ``active structure'' of $h$ at its minimizer.
+We discuss this choice throughout the exposition and present some empirical heuristics in Remark \ref{rem:init}.